-Since the 1970s, laboratory analytical methods for organics measurements have been developed with the aim to establish the concentration (typically in mg/L or ppm) of organics (i.e., carbon-containing) matter to determine the relative "strength" of a

-5 water and a wastewater sample.
-Today there are three common laboratory tests used to determine the gross amount of organic matter: BOD (biochemical oxygen demand), COD (chemical oxygen demand) and TOC (total organic carbon).
-Though these tests measure different things in water, there is overlap in the results, and some correlations could be established (15).
+Since the 1970s, laboratory analytical methods for organics measurements have been developed with the aim to establish the concentration (typically in mg L^{-1} or ppm) of organics (i.e., carbon-containing) matter to determine the relative "strength" of a water and a wastewater sample.
+Today there are three common laboratory tests used to determine the gross amount of organic matter: BOD, COD and TOC (total organic carbon).
+Though these tests measure different things in water, there is overlap in the results, and some correlations could be established (see Kiepper, 2016).